Tetraquark mass relations in quark and diquark models: Introduction

 A key dividing line in these discussions is between molecular models and ``compact'' multiquark models, which have characteristically different degrees of freedom.
 In molecular models, the constituents are hadrons, whose interactions can be modelled, for example, in terms of pion exchange, or as effective field theory contact terms which are fit to data~\cite{Tornqvist:1991ks,Tornqvist:1993ng,Swanson:2003tb,Swanson:2004pp,Thomas:2008ja,FernandezCarames:2009zz,Guo:2017jvc,Burns:2019iih,Burns:2020xne,Anwar:2021dmg,Burns:2022uiv}.
 Such approaches are essentially an extension into the heavy quark sector of ideas which are widely applied in nuclear physics.

 The focus of this paper is instead on compact multiquarks, which, by comparison to molecular models, are more ``exotic'', in the sense that there is no effective description in terms of interacting hadrons.
 Instead, taking a $QQ\q\q$ tetraquark as an example, the relevant degrees of freedom are typically assumed to be four interacting quarks, or alternatively, effective $QQ$ and $\q\q$ diquarks.
+(Here $Q$ and $q$ are not necessarily heavy and light quarks, but rather, any distinct quark flavours.)
 One of our main motivations in this paper is to distinguish between these two physical pictures, which we refer to as quark models and diquark models, respectively.
 (We give citations to the relevant literature in the main body of the paper, where the different models are described in more detail.)

 Models for compact multiquarks have parameters which are typically not well-constrained, as they are usually fixed by comparison to the spectrum of conventional mesons and baryons, which introduces a systematic uncertainty which is difficult to quantify.
 Absolute predictions for the masses of states are therefore not very reliable, and moreover, they cannot be used to distinguish between quark and diquark models, whose predictions are similar within (large) uncertainties.
 By contrast, predictions for relations among masses (or mass splittings) are more general and, in some cases, are completely independent of parameters.
 Such relations, which are the main focus of this paper, obviously have more predictive power, and allow for more direct tests of model assumptions.